dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-two.md

 ### The weird guy two module \( r0 \)

-Now that I have the texture module is out of the way I can not write about the weird guy two module that makes use of this data texture module to create the textures for the various materials that are used to skin the various parts of the guy.
-At the top of the module I am using the seeded random method as a way to create just a texture with random variations of black and write for each pixel.
+Now that I have the texture module out of the way I can now write about the weird guy two module that makes use of this data texture module to create the textures for the various materials that are used to skin the various parts of the guy.
+At the top of the module I am using the [seeded random method of the math utils object](/2022/04/11/threejs-math-utils/) as a way to create just a texture with random variations of black and write for each pixel.
 This is what I use to just add some kind of texture other than that of just a solid color which strokes me as just a kind of place holder type thing for some kind of better option for a texture, but for some things this might still work well.

 ```js
 // ********** **********